Do you have Sciatica? Find out what your symptoms mean—in a few painless clicks.

-Sciatica refers to symptoms of scorching or electric jolt-like pain that discharges from the sciatic nerve of the lumbar spine and vibrates down through the backside of either leg.
+Sciatica (or lumbar radiculopathy) refers to symptoms of scorching or electric jolt-like pain that discharges from the sciatic nerve of the lumbar spine and vibrates down through the backside of either leg.

 The largest and longest nerve in the human body, your sciatic nerve extends from L3-L5 of your lower back and serves the muscles of your buttocks, thighs, and calves.
 Terminating all the way down in your toes, your sciatic nerve also enables sensation in your feet and legs.

 Because your sciatic nerve occupies such prime real estate in your lower body, a pinched sciatic nerve can make everyday activities—such as standing, sitting, lifting, or extending the back—extremely uncomfortable.

 Often confused with peripheral neuropathy, sciatica also produces characteristic symptoms of numbness or burning in the legs and feet.
 However, unlike peripheral neuropathy, sciatica rarely results in permanent nerve dysfunction.
 In fact, with qualified intervention and skilled pain management, sciatica is almost always reversible!

 Sciatic nerve compression can result from a wide range of underlying causes.
 Common conditions that trigger sciatica include:

 - Lumbar Disc Herniation: A bulging, protruding, or ruptured disc in the lumbar spine can swell into the space occupied by the sciatic nerve, impinging upon the sciatic nerve root and misfiring pain signals into the extremities.

 - Degenerative Disc Disease: Deteriorated lumbar discs—in addition to suffering disc herniations at a significantly elevated rate than healthy discs—release inflammatory proteins that can aggravate sciatic nerve tissue.